DHS: Border terrorism statement deleted due to sensitive information

 Agents also said they found a cellular phone sim card concealed under the man’s shoe insole.

-The revelations confirmed Mr. Katko’s claim during a border trip last month, when he told reporters agents had said they were arresting terrorism suspects amid the migrant surge.
+The revelations confirmed claims by Mr. Katko and House Minority Leader Kevin McCarthy during a border trip last month, when they told reporters agents had said they were arresting terrorism suspects amid the migrant surge.

 Democrats and immigrant-rights activists had mocked that suggestion.